William Tecumseh Sherman: Military training and service

-While many of his colleagues saw action in the Mexican–American War, Sherman was assigned to administrative duties in the captured territory of California.
+While many of his colleagues engaged in the Mexican–American War, Sherman was assigned to administrative duties in the captured territory of California.
 Along with fellow Lieutenants Henry Halleck and Edward Ord, Sherman embarked from New York City on the 198-day journey around Cape Horn, aboard the converted sloop USS Lexington.
 During that voyage, Sherman grew close to Ord and especially to the intellectually distinguished Halleck.
 In his memoirs, Sherman relates a hike with Halleck to the summit of Corcovado, overlooking Rio de Janeiro in Brazil, in order to examine the city's aqueduct design.

 Sherman and Ord disembarked in Monterey, California on January 28, 1847, two days before the town of Yerba Buena acquired the new name of "San Francisco".
 Sherman and Halleck lived in a house in Monterey, now known as the "Sherman Quarters", from 1847 to 1849.
 In June 1848, Sherman accompanied the military governor of California, Col. Richard Barnes Mason, to inspect the gold mines at Sutter's Fort.
 Sherman unwittingly helped to launch the California Gold Rush by drafting the official documents in which Governor Mason confirmed that gold had been discovered in the region.

-At John Augustus Sutter Jr.’s request, Sherman assisted Capt.
-William H. Warner in surveying the new city of Sacramento, laying its street grid in 1848.
+At John Augustus Sutter Jr.'s request, Sherman assisted Captain William H. Warner in surveying the new city of Sacramento, laying its street grid in 1848.
 He also opened a general store in Coloma, which earned him $1,500 in 1849 while his army salary was only $70 a month.
 Sherman also earned money from surveying and by the sale of lots in Sacramento and Benicia.
 Even though he earned a brevet promotion to captain in 1848 for his "meritorious service", his lack of combat experience and relatively slow advancement within the army discouraged him.
-Sherman would eventually become one of the few high-ranking officers of the U.S. Civil War who had not fought in Mexico.
+Sherman would eventually become one of the few high-ranking officers of the American Civil War who had not fought in Mexico.